apache/spark/docs/sql-ref-identifier-clause.md

 ### Parameters

-- strExpr: A constant STRING expression.
+- **strExpr**: A constant `STRING` expression.
 Typically, the expression includes a parameter marker.

 ### Returns